NielsPilgaard/Pilgaard.Blog/src/Pilgaard.Blog/posts/3-making-a-blog-website-mvp.md

 ```

 This does the following:

 - Find all `.md` files that should be displayed
   - With this approach, files must be copied to the output directory on build
 - Read the files
 - Convert their text to HTML
 - Render the HTML

+I used [Markdig](https://github.com/xoofx/markdig) to convert markdown to HTML, coupled with [Syntax Highlighting]()

 ## Rendering Markdown with Markdig